nimishamw/diem/developers.diem.com/docs/wallets-and-merchant-stores/diem-reference-wallet.md

 slug: "diem-reference-wallet"
 hidden: false
 ---

+Try the public demo of the Diem Reference Wallet [here](https://demo-wallet.diem.com/login/).
+You can read how to use the Public Demo Wallet [here](reference-wallet-public-demo.md).

 The Diem Reference Wallet (Reference Wallet) is a project we have developed to demonstrate and help developers learn how a wallet could work on the Diem Blockchain.

 ## Introduction

 The Reference Wallet aims to help you determine how you can implement, customize, and integrate your wallet on the Diem Payment Network (DPN).
 Once you set up and deploy the Reference Wallet on your local test network, you can test and understand the concepts behind wallet development on the blockchain.

 We’ve also created a public, online demo version of the Reference Wallet (the “Public Demo Wallet”).
-This does not have all the functionalities of the Reference Wallet, and is only meant to provide a demonstration of basic wallet use cases on <Glossary>testnet</Glossary>.
+This does not have all the functionalities of the Reference Wallet, and is only meant to provide a demonstration of basic wallet use cases on [testnet](../reference/glossary#tesnet).

 The Reference Wallet and Public Demo Wallet include various references to transacting in Diem Coins.
 All such transactions are simulations and these simulated Diem Coins can be deactivated by the Diem Association at any time.
-In addition, these simulated Diem Coins will not function, or in any way be usable or recognized, on <Glossary>mainnet</Glossary> .
+In addition, these simulated Diem Coins will not function, or in any way be usable or recognized, on [mainnet](../reference/glossary#mainnet) .

 <BlockQuote type="info">
 Custodial wallet services like holding Diem Coins for customers, exchanging one type of Diem Coin for another, transferring customer Diem Coins to other users (whether in the same wallet or others), and exchanging Diem Coins for cash all potentially money transmission or money services business activities, depending on the state/federal jurisdictions involved.
 <br/>
 <br/>The functions described in this document may require the service provider to be licensed in the jurisdictions in which it operates and, to operate on the Diem Payment Network, it will need to be a Regulated VASP reviewed and onboarded by Diem Networks.
 </BlockQuote>

 ## Prerequisities

 Before you get started with the Reference Wallet, get familiar with how [transactions are sent and received on the Diem Blockchain](/docs/transactions/basics-life-of-txn).

 When you submit a transaction to the DPN, you are cryptographically signing a transaction script and then waiting (by listening to the [event stream](/docs/basics/basics-events#event-concepts)) for consensus from [validator nodes](/docs/basics/basics-validator-nodes).

 ## Wallet architecture